PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.December.2021

 The measurement of the Zeptoscond, just one sextillionth of a second — that’s a trillionth of a billionth of a second — is work led by a laser physicist, Martin Schultze.
 It is truly a measurement by devices, not just a mathematical calculation, and Schultze steps us back to somewhere in between Notation-74 and Notation-77 within our horizontally-scrolled chart.

 On to Planck Time.
 As fast as it is, that zeptoscond is still rather slow when compared to 10−44 seconds given within Planck Time.
-Next will be the Yoctosecond (10−24), just one septillionth of a second.
-Within our chart, the Yoctosecond ranges from Notations 65-to-67.
+The Yoctosecond (10−24), just one septillionth of a second, within our chart, the Yoctosecond ranges from Notations 64-to-67.

-The most recent International System of Units (SI) categories to be added were in 1991.
+Prior to this activity, International System of Units (SI) categories were added in 1991.
 It may well be time to call them back together again.
-They need to name those next six new groups: 10−27, 10−30, 10−33, 10−36, 10−39, and 10−42 seconds.
-Planck Time at 5.391 16(13)×10-44 seconds is within the 10−42 seconds’ expansion.
+They need to name those next four new groups: 10−33, 10−36, 10−39, and 10−42 seconds.
+Planck Time at 5.391 16(13)×10-44 seconds is within the 10−42 seconds expansion.
 It could be named a Plancksecond or PlanckSecond.
 To date, that combination of words has only been used casually to refer to an extremely short period of time.